sparkflows/sparkflows-docs/docs/user-guide/user-guide/export-import/export-projects.rst

 Select the Projects you want to export
 ------------------------------

-* Select the Projects you would like to export.
+* Select the Projects you would like to export using the checkboxes on the left hand side of each Project's name.
-* Then click on the Export button.
+* Then click on the Export button in the top right hand side.

  .. figure:: ../../../_assets/user-guide/export-import/application.PNG
      :alt: userguide